MiKTeX/miktex-packaging/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **IMPORTANT**
-1. Please read the following text.
+1. Please read the introduction below.
-2. Then delete the text and start writing the bug report.
+2. Then delete all the text (Ctrl-A Ctrl-X)  and start writing the bug report.

 **Is this the right issue tracker?**